Stratham-Newfields Veterinary Hospital

 • Additionally, not all "pain medications" and protocols are equal.
 Read on to learn more.

 AAHA, along with the American Association of Feline Practitioners, recently released the AAHA/AAFP Pain Management Guidelines for Dogs and Cats.
-These guidelines show that pain management will improve the recovery process, whether from illness, surgery or injury.
+These guidelines show that pain management will improve the recovery process, whether from illness, surgery, or injury.
 Best of all, because it reduces stress and increases a sense of well being, pain management may even help your pet live longer.

 Picture